 Losing water is the most common cause of a failing water heater.
 If you notice water close to your equipment, you’re probably experiencing a leak and might cause significant water damage to your home.

 - Inadequate Hot Water

 If you’re getting zero or a small amount of hot water, there may be an issue with the pilot light.
-If you’re unsure how to service this, call in the professionals at 866-397-3787.
+If you’re unsure how to service this, call in the professionals at 866-397-3787 in Canada.
 While some owners can restart the pilot light themselves, it can be dangerous if you’re unsure of the process.

 If you smell natural gas, don’t make an effort to restart the pilot light.
 Get a hold of your local gas company immediately.

 The usual life span of a residential water heater with correct servicing is 10–12 years.
 Even if your water heater isn’t having problems, it could be at an increased risk of a damaging leak.